 People with type 1 diabetes need to take insulin.
 Dietary control in type 1 diabetes is very important and focuses on balancing food intake with insulin intake and energy expenditure from physical exertion.
 Only about 5% of people with diabetes have type 1 diabetes.

 Type 2 Diabetes

-Type 2 diabetes is the most common form of diabetes, accounting for 90% to 95% of cases.
+Type 2 diabetes is the most common form of diabetes, accounting for about 90% of people with diabetes.
 In type 2 diabetes, the body does not respond normally to insulin, a condition known as insulin resistance, which means your body needs to make more insulin to achieve the same control over blood sugar levels.
 Over time, your ability to make high levels of insulin decreases and then type 2 diabetes develops.
 In type 2 diabetes, the initial effect is usually an abnormal rise in blood sugar right after a meal (called impaired glucose tolerance OR postprandial hyperglycemia).

 People whose blood glucose levels are higher than normal, but not yet high enough to be classified as diabetes, are considered to have prediabetes (also called impaired fasting glucose).
 It is very important that people with prediabetes control their weight to stop or delay the progression to diabetes.

 Obesity is common in people with type 2 diabetes, and this condition appears to be related to insulin resistance.
-The primary dietary goal for overweight or obese type 2 people is weight loss and maintenance.
-With regular exercise and diet modification programs, many people with type 2 diabetes can minimize or even avoid medications.
+The primary dietary goal for overweight or obese people with type 2 diabetes or pre-diabetes is weight loss and maintenance.
+With regular physical activity and diet modification programs, many people with type 2 diabetes can minimize or even avoid medications.
 Weight loss medications or bariatric surgery may be appropriate for some people.
 Most people only need to lose 5% to 10% body weight to cause a big improvement in control of their blood sugar level.

 General Dietary Guidelines